Working Process

 Overview

-Above and below images: Two of my drawings of the Humber Bridge, (UK), I created when I was 5 years old.
+The images above and below are two drawings I created of the Humber Bridge in the UK when I was 5 years old.

-My works reflect ideas from East and Western sources and perspectives such as Anglo-European Heritage, Transatlantic connections, Asian landscapes, gothic revival architecture, urbaneness, satire, illustration and narrative.
-My work incorporates and explores these identities through direct and indirect observation creating complex and seemingly agoraphobic, perspective spaces, a labyrinth, which reflects the built and natural environments and echoes the monumental histories that make up our collective European and International identities, our heritage.
+My works draw inspiration from a diverse range of sources and perspectives, including Anglo-European heritage, Transatlantic connections, Asian landscapes, gothic revival architecture, urbanity, satire, illustration, and narrative.
+Through direct and indirect observation, my work explores these varied influences, creating complex and seemingly agoraphobic perspective spaces - a labyrinthine reflection of both the built and natural environments.
+In doing so, my art echoes the monumental histories that shape our collective European and international identities and shared heritage.

 Travel

-Above image: is me painting at Saint Moritz in Switzerland
+The image above depicts me painting at Saint Moritz in Switzerland.

 My Printmaking Process.

-As well as my painting and drawing I also create very complex original prints based on cultural heritage and visual histories, using the etching process which is a process where by an image is drawn with a needle point onto a pre-prepared wax ground on a copper or zinc plate,
+In addition to painting and drawing, I create highly complex, original prints that draw inspiration from cultural heritage and visual histories.
+These prints are produced using the etching process, where an image is meticulously drawn with a needle onto a pre-prepared wax ground on a copper or zinc plate.

-The drawn image on the plate ground is then submerged in a tray of acid and the exposed, drawn lines are etched into the plate surface, (the wax ground that is not exposed resists the acid).
+The artist submerges the plate, with the drawn image, in a tray of acid.
+This etches the exposed, drawn lines into the plate surface, while the unexposed wax ground resists the acid.

-The plate is then inked by scraping etching ink into the bitten lines and then cleaned back to leave only the etched ink in the etched lines practice.
-When developing a new piece of work my printmaking day in the studio starts with planning and research, reviewing existing ideas as well as exploring other concepts, these are often based on things that have caught my interest or are topical now or were in the past.
-Ideas used are then extensively researched.
+The plate is inked by scraping etching ink into the bitten lines, then cleaned to leave only the ink in the etched lines.
+When developing a new piece, my printmaking day begins with planning and research - reviewing existing ideas as well as exploring new concepts, often based on topics that have piqued my interest.
+These ideas are then extensively researched.

-As I work, I am also constantly thinking too, not only of what I am working on and achieving at that moment in time but also in the next steps of what this work may also do to help me to develop and achieve even more ambitious ideas and subjects that then also feed into my strong imagination and print and other works.
-I have always tried different approaches and experimented with ideas and processes.
+As I work, my mind is constantly active, not just focused on the task at hand, but also considering how this work might help me develop and pursue even more ambitious ideas and subjects that feed into my strong imagination and creative output.
+I have always been driven to experiment with different approaches and ideas.

-Above and below images: Shows part of one of my printed etchings just after it as been run through the etching press.
+The images above and below show a section of one of my printed etchings, captured immediately after it was run through the etching press.

-Read more about my work by visiting the link below to an online interview I did with the New English Art Club
+You can learn more about my work by reading the online interview I did with the New English Art Club, which you can access by following the link below:

 https://www.newenglishartclub.co.uk/news/61-interview-with-neil-pittaway/